-Each year during term one, the Dominic Centre is transformed into a colourful, vibrant festive piazza where the St Martin's community celebrate the highly anticipated Carnevale Day.
-The morning begins with an informative Carnevale presentation by our year 5 students, where the community is able to learn about the origins of Carnevale.
+Each year during Term One, the Dominic Centre is transformed into a colourful, vibrant festive piazza where the St Martin's community celebrate the highly anticipated Carnevale Day (The beginning of Lent).
+The morning begins with an informative Carnevale presentation by our Year 6 students, where the community can learn about the origins of Carnevale.
 Then each class from Prep to Year 6 parades their amazing masks.
-It is always fantastic to see the whole school community embracing an aspect of Italian culture with all the smiling, dancing and prancing, which is what Carnevale is all about!
+It is always fantastic to see the whole school community embracing an aspect of the Italian culture; smiling, dancing, prancing and singing, which is what Carnevale is all about!

 Throughout the year the St Martin's students are invited to participate in a variety of external competitions which are organised by the Italian Language Centre.
 The first competition is for the art loving students.
 The Calligram competition is challenging activity that required students to draw pictures using only words.
 Students are judged on spelling, form, language variation and general artistic talent.
 Later in the year students from Years 2 to 6 are invited to participate in the annual Language Speaking Competition, where students are required to learn by memory an action poem.
 There are over 15 other schools represented at the competition in the South Brisbane region.

 The Early Years program commences with an overall taste of Italia and all things Italian, including Italy's location, food, alphabet, greetings, conversational language, famous monuments and of course the preparation of Carnevale festivities.
 Throughout the term students learn basic phrases such as greetings, basic conversations on how to order their favourite gelato and their favourite gelato flavours.
 A visit from the local gelato van is a highlight for all the students!